reversinghub/crackme-angr-elf/README.md

 # Angr-Elf

-Welcome to the realm of the elves, where you can learn how to sovle CTF crackme exercises with [Angr](https://docs.angr.io/) binary analysis toolkit.
+Welcome to the realm of the elves, where you can learn how to solve CTF-style ELF crackmes with [Angr](https://docs.angr.io/) binary analysis toolkit.

 ```
  █████╗ ███╗   ██╗ ██████╗ ██████╗     ███████╗██╗     ███████╗